 In 2014, one more modification occurred.
 Loterija Slovenije introduced a cap on the jackpot rollover.
 Since this limit, the maximum prize in Loto cannot exceed 5 million euros.

 How to Play Slovenia Loto?

 Loto is a 7/39 game, which makes it somewhat different from other national games.
 The small set of numbers to choose among also increases the odds of winning the jackpot.

 Slovenia Loto drawings take two times per week – on Wednesday and Saturday.
-The cost of a ticket is 0.6 euro.
-Winning numbers can be chosen both online through the lottery’s official website and in the licensed retail venues.
+The cost of a ticket is 0.6 euros.
+Winning numbers can be chosen both online through the lottery’s official website and in licensed retail venues.

 Players can either choose 7 numbers or play a system.
 While systems happen to be more expensive, they increase the odds of winning and they also make it possible for players to claim multiple prizes with a single ticket.

 The inning fund for every single drawing consists of 57 percent of the ticket payments.
 The rest of the money goes to cover administrative costs and to support charitable/sports initiatives in Slovenia.